ngjsjordan/tp/docs/DeveloperGuide.md

       4. Navigate to the `data` folder and open `ClientSquare.json` with a text editor.<br>
       Expected: The JSON file contains the newly added appointment with the correct datetime, seller's phone number, and buyer's phone number.

-   1. Test case: Data is saved after deleting an person
+   1. Test case: Data is saved after deleting an client
       1. Launch the application with existing data.
-      2. Delete a person using the command: `delete 1`
+      2. Delete a client using the command: `delete 1`
       3. Close the application.
       4. Navigate to the `data` folder and open `ClientSquare.json` with a text editor.<br>
-      Expected: The deleted person does not appear in the person list as well as all appointments related to that person.
+      Expected: The deleted client does not appear in the client list as well as all appointments related to that client.

 --------------------------------------------------------------------------------------------------------------------